-If you take certain generic medications classified as "preventive," such as a prescription drug used for hypertension, a heart condition or depression, you may receive your medication at no cost to you.
-This is an important way that TRS is investing in the health of retirees like you.
-See page 13 for details.
+If you take certain generic medications classified as "preventive," such as a prescription drug used for hypertension, a heart condition or depression, you may get your medication at no cost to you.
+This is an important way that TRS invests in the health of retirees like you.
+See Filling a Prescription on page 13 for details.